catalinavictoria/MemoryGame/README.md

 A fun little Pokémon game where the user has to find the pairs of Pokémon.
 I built it following Tania Rascia's tutorial for building a memory game using plain JavaScript.

+Live demo is :star: [here](https://catalinavictoria.github.io/MemoryGame/) :star:

-You can find the demo, source and tutorial [here](https://www.taniarascia.com/how-to-create-a-memory-game-super-mario-with-plain-javascript/).
+You can find the source and tutorial [here](https://www.taniarascia.com/how-to-create-a-memory-game-super-mario-with-plain-javascript/).

 # Motivation